 — FC Barcelona (@FCBarcelona) August 5, 2021

-The club wants him to stay, and the greatest no.10 wants to stay too, but it cannot happen.
-All because the financial margins can’t be worked out.
+The club wanted him to stay, and the greatest no.10 wanted to stay as well, but it couldn’t happen.
+All because the financial margins couldn’t be worked out.
 Messi’s route from Rosario to Barcelona to greatness has truly been a special one.
-As La Pulga bid farewell, we reminisce on his amazing journey from a boy to one of the greatest.
+On his special day, on his birthday, we reminisce on his amazing journey from a boy to one of the greatest.

 JOURNEY FROM ROSARIO TO BARCELONA